VIHATTeam/OMICALL-Flutter-SDK/README.md

     android:exported="false">
 </service>
 ```
-You can refer <a href="https://github.com/VIHATTeam/OMICALL-Flutter-SDK/blob/main/OMICALL-Flutter-SDK-Sample/android/app/src/main/AndroidManifest.xml">AndroidManifest</a> to know more informations.
+You can refer <a href="https://github.com/VIHATTeam/OMICALL-Flutter-SDK/blob/main/OMICALL-Flutter-SDK-Sample/android/app/src/main/AndroidManifest.xml">AndroidManifest</a> to know more information.

 - We registered permissions into my plugin: